Telecommunication Engineering Centre

-The Telecommunication Engineering Centre is a body under telecom commission and a nodal agency of the Department of Telecommunications, Ministry of Communications and Information Technology, Government of India which is responsible for drawing up of standards, generic requirements, interface requirements, service requirements and specifications for telecom products, services and networks.
+The Telecommunication Engineering Centre is a nodal agency of the Department of Telecommunications, Ministry of Communications and Information Technology, Government of India which is responsible for drawing up of standards, generic requirements, interface requirements, service requirements and specifications for telecom products, services and networks.

-The Telecommunication Engineering Centre (TEC) is an "S&T" institution of Department of Telecommunications, Ministry of Communications and Information Technology, Government of India, with headquarters in New Delhi.
-It has four Regional Centres in New Delhi, Kolkata, Mumbai and Bangalore.
+The Telecommunication Engineering Centre (TEC) has headquarters in New Delhi.
+It has three additional regional centres in Kolkata, Mumbai and Bangalore.